All comparisonsNote-taking apps

 Simplenote

-Notion fails first because writing a note requires interacting with block editors or workspace pages instead of a plain text field.
+Notion fails first because it requires interacting with block editors or workspace pages before a plain text field before writing a note.

 Verdict